“Don't expect to get a high-paying job right out of school.”

 You are giving advice to a group of college students.
 These students seem to think that they will make a lot of money when they finish school, but you don't think that's a realistic expectation.
 You want to prepare them for the fact that they may have to take a job with a low salary at first.
-You advise them:
+You advise this to them.

 Don't expect to get a high-paying job right out of school.